videlicet/Meme-Generator/README.md

 ## Ho to Set Up

-Make sure to provide the username and password from your own <a href= https://imgflip.com/api> imgflip account</a> to a `credentials.js` file as shown in the `credentials (example).js` file if you want to use the generate button function.
+Make sure to provide the username and password from your own <a href= https://imgflip.com/api> imgflip account</a> to a `.env` file as shown in the `.env (example)` file if you want to use the generate button function.

 ## Acknowledgements